g-leech/argmin-gravitas/_posts/2017-12-01-great-algos-3-krylov.markdown

 categories:
 warnings:
 importance: 6.
-count:
+wordcount:
 ---

 1950: Krylov subspace iteration methods.
 Krylov  subspaces  are  spanned  by  powers  of  a  matrix  applied  to  an  initial conjugate gradient method, for symmetric and positive definite.